Coast Guard searching for 3 Americans who disappeared while sailing from Mexico

 “We know that they did not arrive in Cabo San Lucas, nor have there been any sightings of the vessel after (April 4) when they left Mazatlán,” Commander Greg Higgins, U.S. Coast Guard Search Mission Coordinator, told Nexstar’s KSWB.

-Higgins said the journey should have taken about two days, but less than ideal weather could have been an obstacle for the sailors.
-During the journey, he said that winds were estimated to have been at approximately 30 knots and waves were reaching heights around 15 to 20 feet.
+Higgins said the journey should have taken about two days, but less-than-ideal weather could have been an obstacle for the sailors.
+During the journey, he said that winds were estimated to have been at approximately 30 knots and waves were reaching heights of around 15 to 20 feet.

 In a joint statement to CNN, the sailors’ families said all three are “experienced.”